Shuich1/online_cinema/README.md

-Online-cinema backend with Django, Nginx, ElasticSearch and PostgreSQL and FastAPI services
+Online-cinema backend with Django, Nginx, ElasticSearch and PostgreSQL, FastAPI and Flask services
 ================================================================================================
-This application includes an Admin Panel written in Django framework and an asynchronous backend containing business logic using FastAPI
+This application includes an Admin Panel written in Django framework, an asynchronous backend containing business logic using FastAPI
+and authentication API using Flask
 ----------------------------------------------------------------------------------------------------------------------------------------

 ## Requirements